e-conomic/vml-docs/docs/source/getting_started.rst

            {
                "text": "Business lunch"
            }
-       ],
-       "training_data": [
-           {
-               "account": 6750,
-               "text": "Taxa to airport"
-           },
-           {
-               "account": 31656,
-               "text": "Lunch with staff"
-           }
        ]
    }

-The response from the autosuggest api will in this case look like this, but it the schema of the returned data is model dependend.
+The response from the Autosuggest api will in this case look like this, but the schema of the returned data is model dependend.

 .. sourcecode:: http